metaleap/zentient/zdbg-vsc/proto/readme.md

 	Body struct {

+		// Additional information.
+E.g. if reason is 'exception', text contains the exception name.
+This string is shown in the UI.
+		Text string `json:"text,omitempty"`

+		// If allThreadsStopped is true, a debug adapter can announce that all threads have stopped.
+		// *  The client should use this information to enable that all threads can be expanded to access their stacktraces.
+		// *  If the attribute is missing or false, only the thread with the given threadId can be expanded.
+		AllThreadsStopped bool `json:"allThreadsStopped,omitempty"`

 		// The reason for the event (such as: 'step', 'breakpoint', 'exception', 'pause', 'entry').
 		// For backward compatibility this string is shown in the UI if the 'description' attribute is missing (but it must not be translated).
 		//